 note: adopted 1980, the anthem is written in Bislama, a Creole language that mixes Pidgin English and French

-Venezuela name: "Gloria al bravo pueblo" (Glory to the Brave Nation)
+name: "Gloria al bravo pueblo" (Glory to the Brave Nation)

 lyrics/music: Vicente SALIAS/Juan Jose LANDAETA